ali-translator/buffered-translation/README.md

 </p>
 ```

-Use "logical variable" for plural templates:
+Use "logical variables" for plural templates:
 ```php
 ?>
 <p>